BenjaminHellebust/BenjaminHellebust.github.io/Why Care/Food Chain/index.md

-* This means "[m]arine ecosystems and the coastal communities that depend on them are at risk of significant impacts from extreme events with combinations of very high temperatures, very low oxygen levels, or very acidified conditions."
-(U.S. Global Change Research Program, p.
-354)
+* This means "[m]arine ecosystems and the coastal communities that depend on them are at risk of significant impacts from extreme events with combinations of very high temperatures, very low oxygen levels, or very acidified conditions" (U.S. Global Change Research Program, p.
+354).

 <br>